e-gov/TARA-Doku/TechnicalSpecification.md

 -	the user is redirected to the authentication service of the foreign country through the eIDAS infrastructure
 -	the user authenticates themselves by using the means of authentication of the foreign country
 -	in the case of successful authentication (and if the level of the means of authentication of the foreign country is sufficient), moving on to step 9
 -	in the case of an error, to step 10.

-7 Bank authentication

--	the user selects the bank
--	the user is redirected to the bank’s authentication service
--	the user authenticates themselves by using the selected means of authentication
--	in the case of successful authentication, moving on to step 9
--	in the case of an error, to step 10.

 8 Smart-ID authentication